nsandru/dnsreversegen/README.md

 Install the two files - dnsreversegen.sh and dnsreversegen.pl - in /usr/local/bin or another directory in $PATH.

 dnsreversegen.sh uses the SOA records of existing reverse zones to generate the new zone files.
-If the zone does not exist the utility use3s the SOA record of the forward zone.
+If the zone does not exist the utility uses the SOA record of the forward zone.

 The reverse zone files are created in /tmp/dnsreversegen.
 Each run of the dnsreversegen.sh script clears the content of /tmp/dnsreversegen.